brarbrb/Synthetic-data/README.md

 blenderproc quickstart
 ```
+# Best models for this task
+1. HRNet - Backbone that keeps high-resolution feature maps all the way through the network.

+    Excellent accuracy for fine spatial localization (important for small keypoints like tool tips).

+    There's open pose which is good for few objects on same image

+2. Top-down models (Keypoint R-CNN, YOLO-pose, RTMPose, ViTPose)

+    First detect each object with a bounding box.

+    Then run a pose head on the cropped image to get its keypoints.

+    Usually more accurate for small or thin objects (like tweezers).

+3. Top-down models (Keypoint R-CNN, YOLO-pose, RTMPose, ViTPose)

+    First detect each object with a bounding box.

+    Then run a pose head on the cropped image to get its keypoints.

+    Usually more accurate for small or thin objects (like tweezers).

 ### EDA results:
 tweezers have only one material to work cand change, whilst the needle holder has two ptoperties that can vary.